fbiville/headache/README.md

 /path/to/headache-dry-runXXX
 ```

-The dump file aggregates the diff for each file that would be modified by the execution.
+The dry-run file aggregates the diff for each file that would be modified by the execution.

 ### List the files